yeddyboi/arceustest1/README.md

 there seems to already be some instructions in the txt files in some of the folders too

-this isn't mine, idk whose it is // im not responsible for anything you might do :)
+this isn't mine, idk whose it is // i'm not responsible for anything you might do :)

 have fun ig